cleaniquecoders/training-laravel-intermediate-umno-jan-2017/readme.md

     $user->notify(new \App\Notifications\WelcomeNotification());
 });
 ```

+> Please ensured to migrate users table and seeds data.

 And then in terminal, run `php artisan sendmail`.
 You should receive emails in your mailtrap.io account.